History of Adrian Peterson in Timeline

 Adrian Peterson

-Adrian Peterson, a former NFL running back, is considered one of the greatest in football history.
-He played college football at Oklahoma, setting a freshman rushing record and becoming the first freshman runner-up for the Heisman Trophy.
-He ended his college career as the Sooners' third all-time leading rusher before a long and successful NFL career.
+Adrian Peterson is a former NFL running back, widely regarded as one of the greatest in football history.
+He excelled in college at Oklahoma, setting a freshman rushing record in 2004 and becoming the first freshman Heisman Trophy runner-up.
+He concluded his college career as the Sooners' third all-time leading rusher before embarking on a successful fifteen-season NFL career.

 March 21, 1985: Adrian Peterson Born